NimbleUser/apex-style-guide/index.md

         MAYBE
     }

-An enum with no documentation on its constants may optionally be formatted as if it were an array initializer (see Section 4.8.3.1 on array initializers).
+An enum with no documentation on its constants may optionally be formatted as if it were an list initializer (see Section 4.8.3.1 on list initializers).

     private enum Suit { CLUBS, HEARTS, SPADES, DIAMONDS }